Since I recently organized every drawer & cabinet in our kitchen, it was only fair that I made sure the pantry was equally as organized, right?

 Shortly after we moved in we added some shelving units to the inside of the door.
 (I definitely use the inside of the door to store things all over our house...it's prime real estate, right?)
 We store all of our canned goods & miscellaneous items here:

 Next, I had to figure out another storage solution for all the baking ingredients.
-Years ago I bought one of those 4-piece canister sets - but they didn't work out so well for me.
-You can't fit all the flour/sugar into the jars & the opening is not wide enough to fit a measuring cup anyway.
+Years ago I bought one of those 4-piece canister sets, but they didn't work out so well for me.
+I couldn't fit all the flour/sugar into the jars & the opening were not wide enough to fit a measuring cup anyway.